 This doesn’t even dive into more farm-specific nuances of organic agriculture such as the use of manure, which can be laden with pathogens if not properly composed or if applied too close to the crop harvest date.
 Nor is this article intended to call out the marketing tactics of the organic industry bigwigs, whose financial stake in the industry drives their stances.

 This is about the farmers.
 Better yet, American farmers.
 (The folks in the nation to the north are cool, too.)
 Though food safety is often portrayed in the media as a chemical issue, it’s more than that — it’s one of biological and physical hazards, too.
 (That’s why washing even garden produce is important.)

 The activist tactic of testing 10 products for glyphosate — particularly with confidential methods and non-peer-reviewed research — shouldn’t change the world.
 But in some ways, it does change things, thanks to perceptions.
 People can find themselves listening to a tiny segment of activism that is then amplified through social channels.
 They forget about the farmers affected by the negativity, the ones who believe in what they are doing and why, from their yields to their farmland protection to their carbon footprint, they feel they are doing what’s best for American families.

 The United States is a big country with big demands.
 Just about all of our food is sprayed and processed in some way, whether through packaging or blending or something else.
-It’ll never hurt to eat food from the produce section of your grocery store or from your farmer’s market.
+Any contamination is more likely to show up in the those later channels than it is in the fields.
+Still, it’ll never hurt to eat food from the produce section of your grocery store or from your farmer’s market.

 Just be sure to wash it first.